DNF Command on Linux Examples and Usages

 #dnf list installed

 You can filter the output of the above command with the grep command.
-For example, to view a list of all installed packages having the keyword zip in their name, use the following command.
+For example, use the following command to view a list of installed packages with the keyword zip in their name.

 #dnf list installed | grep zip

-To know whether a specific package is installed or if not installed, whether it is available in any configured repository for installation, specify its name with the list option.
+To know whether a specific package is installed or available in any configured repository for installation, specify its name with the list option.

 To install a package, specify its name as an argument with the install option.
-It not only installs the package you want it to install but also automatically installs all packages that are prerequisites to the package you want to install.
-For example, the following command installs the package perl and all of its dependent packages.
+It installs the package and its prerequisites.
+For example, the following command installs the perl package and its prerequisites or dependent packages.

 #dnf install perl